-Members can also elect to invest into one of two alternative Lifestyle Strategies; one designed for those intending to take a cash lump sum and purchase an annuity with the remainder of their pot and the other designed for those intending to access 100% of their retirement benefits as a cash lump sum at retirement.
+Members can also elect to invest into one of two alternative lifestyle strategies; one designed for those intending to take a cash lump sum and purchase an annuity with the remainder of their pot and the other designed for those intending to access 100% of their retirement benefits as a cash lump sum at retirement.
+The structure of these options also remained unchanged from the review.